iPhone 12: What you need to know about Apple's new 5G phone lineup - Local News 8

 The iPhone 12 comes in five colors — black, white, red, green and blue — and is thinner, smaller and lighter than its predecessor, the iPhone 11, the company said.
 It also features an upgraded XDR display and a new, tougher glass atop the display that Apple is calling Ceramic Shield.

-The iPhone 12 and iPhone 12 mini will have two cameras on the back, a wide and an ultrawide, and several software features that will enable features such as night mode timelapses.
-The iPhone 12 Pro and Pro Max, meanwhile, add a third telephoto lens.
+The iPhone 12 and iPhone 12 mini will have two cameras on the back, while the 12 Pro and 12 Pro Max add a third.
+Apple is also adding several software enhancements to the phones that will enable features such as night mode timelapses.

-The Pro cameras also feature several additional software features that allow for better, sharper images and more control over lighting and video recording.

 Apple is preparing for a potential hit to battery life from faster cellular speeds.
 The iPhone 12 will automatically detect when your phone doesn’t need 5G and switch to the slower LTE network to save battery life, the company said.